Genshothegreat/neutral_Hacienda/README.md

 # neutral_Hacienda

-This Mod bypasses some hardcoded parts of Anno1800 too redesign the UI of the Hacienda and make it possible to use copies of the Hacienda in other sessions of the game without it looking out of place.
+This Mod bypasses some hardcoded parts of Anno1800 to redesign the UI of the Hacienda and make it possible to use copies of the Hacienda in other sessions of the game without it looking out of place.

 Just drop the extracted file in your /mods folder
 You are now able to create a Hacienda clone with a clean and neutral Interface.